wisper-rpc/wisper-protocol/OBJECT_EXTENSIONS.md

 Extends the wisper protocol to allow the emulation of classes and instances.
 You are responsible for the whole life cycle of the instances you create so you need to clean up after yourself by destroying what you create.

+The object extension provides a few special characters that you should know about when dealing with classes.

+* `~` (Tilde) The constructor/destructor character
+* `:` (Colon) The instance method character
+* `!` (Bang) The event character

+The special characters `~` and `!` can used after the special character `:` to address an instance.
+As an example, if you want to send an event to only a specific instance of `Foo` you specify a method like this `some.path.Foo:!` or if you want to destroy an instance of `Foo` you can specify a method like this `some.path.Foo:~`.

 ### Constructor Call

 Create an instance of the Class `Foo`.
 Create messages are identified by the special character `~` (tilde) right after a path component that starts with a capital character.

 The wisper protocol also supports parameters to the constructors should you need it.